bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

         "type": "RequestObject",
         "required": false,
         "mutable": true,
-        "description": "The contents (data and metadata) of the HTTP request being evaluated."
+        "description": "The contents (data and metadata) of the HTTP request being evaluated.
+The request data is available at runtime, so any expression defined during design time will result in a `future` that will be evaluated to a value when handling the HTTP request."
     },
     "security": {
         "type": "SecurityObject",
         "required": false,
         "mutable": true,
-        "description": "An instance of the [Security Object](#security-object) provided" },
+        "description": "An instance of the [Security Object](#security-object).
+Its initial value comes from the [API Object](#api-object) `defaults.security` or `variables.security` property.
+It is then possibly overriden recursively during evaluation by each [Path Object]#(path-object) definition."
+    },
     "action": {
         "type": "ActionObject",
         "required": false,
         "mutable": true,
-        "description": "Will contain the result or error of the action performed by the Gateway during an HTTP request."
+        "description": "At runtime it will contain the result or error of the action performed by the API Gateway during the handling of an HTTP request."
     },
     "variables": {
         "type": "map",